-1. Obtaining an examination by stealing or collusion; 2.
-Discovering the content of an examination before it is given; 3.
-Using an unauthorized source of information (notes, textbook, texting, internet, Quizlet, etc.) during an examination, quiz, or homework assignment; 4.
-Entering an office or building to obtain unfair advantage; 5.
-Taking an examination for another; 6.
-Altering grade records; 7.
-Copying another's work during an examination or on a homework assignment; 8.
-Rewriting another student's work in Peer Editing so that the writing is no longer the original student's; 9.
-Taking pictures of a test, test answers, or someone else's paper.
+- Obtaining an examination by stealing or collusion; - Discovering the content of an examination before it is given; - Using an unauthorized source of information (notes, textbook, texting, internet, Quizlet, etc.) during an examination, quiz, or homework assignment; - Entering an office or building to obtain unfair advantage; - Taking an examination for another; - Altering grade records; - Copying another's work during an examination or on a homework assignment; - Rewriting another student's work in Peer Reviews so that the writing is no longer the original student's; - Taking pictures of a test, test answers, or someone else's paper the right to make changes to the calendar because of unforeseen events and the havoc they might wreak upon the schedule.
+In most cases, though, refer to the calendar for the dates assignments are due.
+If you don't know the day any given assignment is due, then ask the teacher.